sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 * Include: Enforces consistent floating-point calculations across platforms.

-Sure!
-Here's your list converted to the requested format with the same question numbers:

 ---

 ### 🔹 **101.
 How are polymorphism and abstraction related in object-oriented programming?**